-I remember it as if it was yesterday when I first waltzed into Breadman Bakery in Hialeah.
+I remember it as if it was yesterday when I first waltzed into Breadman Bakery (5804 W 20th Avenue) in Hialeah.
 It was more like I shuffled in, but it was not for lack of trying.

 Once a few steps, I took in the smells and sights of the place.
-It was a much smaller space than it is today, but I remember how well it was branded everywhere from the door handle and business card to the tables.
+It was originally a much smaller space, but I remember how well it was branded everywhere, from the door handle and business card to the tables.

-It was early-ish, so while lunch was a possibility, breakfast is what I was here to eat.
+It was early-ish, so while lunch was a possibility, breakfast was what I was here to eat.

-If you’re a first-timer at any Cuban Bakery, then you’ll probably be spending the lion’s share of your time staring into the warming cabinet filled with Cuban finger foods and asking lots of questions.
+If you’re a first-timer at any Cuban Bakery, you’ll probably spend the lion’s share of your time staring into the warming cabinet filled with Cuban finger foods and asking lots of questions.

-Don’t miss out on the sandwiches, though, like their pan con tortilla (omelet sandwich), which is tasty and very filling.
+Don’t miss out on the sandwiches, like Breadman Bakery’s pan con tortilla (omelet sandwich), which is tasty and filling.

-There is a Frita Cubana on the menu that comes inexplicably with lettuce, which pains me immensely, but I ask for the offense green to be removed along with his partner in crime the tomato.
+A Frita Cubana on the menu comes inexplicably with lettuce, which pains me immensely, but I ask for the offense green to be removed along with his partner in crime, the tomato.

-What’s interesting about Breadman from day one was he had a pastelito de Nutella y queso (cheese) and Cuban bread with chicharrones (pork rinds) on it.
-It meant to me that this fella, Breadman was trying to next level this game.
+Interestingly, Breadman from day one had a pastelito de Nutella y queso (cheese) and Cuban bread with chicharrones on it.
+It meant to me that this fella, Breadman, was trying to next level this game.

 I’ve been eating at Cuban bakeries my entire life, and I couldn’t even tell you when was the last time that someone was trying to innovate.
 Hell, he was one of the early inspirations for Pastelito Papi.

 Andy (Breadman) and his wife Jessica are the heart and soul of this place.
-These folks care about what they’re producing, and it shows in everything they do.
+These folks care about what they’re producing, which shows in everything they do.

-IMPORTANT INFO: Contrary to what some folks think, you’re supposed to eat the croquetas first then cut the cake.
+IMPORTANT INFO: Contrary to what some folks think, you should eat the croquetas first, then cut the cake.